Jaroslav Skála

 Jaroslav Skála (25 May 1916 – 26 November 2007) was a Czech psychiatrist, fighter against alcoholism, and inventor of the sobering-up station.

 Life

 Skála was born in Plzeň, Bohemia, when it was part of Austria-Hungary.
-He studied under Charles University's medical faculty in Prague, as well as at the institute of physical training and sport.
+He studied at Charles University's medical faculty in Prague, as well as at the institute of physical training and sport.
 He graduated from the institute in 1939, but was unable to graduate from the university until 1946 because the German occupation of Czechoslovakia closed all Czechoslovak universities during World War II.